-If you’re applying in round one, EduAims has a Five School Guarantee* which guarantees* applicants admission into two business schools if you work with us on Five or more schools.
-So, whether you’re at the beginning of your journey or just need some guidance along the way, this article is for you!Â
+If you’re applying to a global Business School, EduAims has a Five School Guarantee* which guarantees* applicants admission into two business schools if you work with us on Five or more schools.
+So, whether you’re at the beginning of your journey or just need some guidance along the way, this article is for you!

 Some tips to keep in mind when writing your MBA application essay: